 Let’s start writing SMART goals

-Now, as a class, you can start writing SMART goals by creating a planning document with questions beside each component of the SMART goal (see our free resource for this).
+Now, as a class, you can start writing SMART goals by creating a planning document with questions beside each component of the SMART goal.

 After students have reviewed the planning document, they can then create a statement with their own SMART goals – it’s perfect for this!